HaHa421/sqlx-rqlite/README.md

 ```

 In case you opt in for an insecure ssl connection
-(which accepts invalid certificates), use
+(which accepts invalid certificates), use:

 ```rust
 let pool = RqlitePoolOptions::new()
         //.max_connections(5)